- Bulk Pricing:

 Hazel Alder Fascines will grow into a beautiful shrub

-The Hazel Alder is a small tree, but more commonly known for being a giant shrub.
 The leaves are serrated and leathery with long, straight veins.
 The leaves are not retained each year.
 The bark is smooth and gray with a strong aromatic odor.
 The ideal place for maximum growth is along stream-banks and marshy areas where the soil is very moist and rich in nutrients.
-The shrub can reach 8-12 ft tall after ten years with the maximum height of 20-30 ft and equally as wide.
+The shrub can reach 8-12 ft tall after ten years with a maximum height of 20-30 ft and equally as wide.

-Hazel Alder Live Stakes Ships As - Bare Root
+Hazel Alder Fascines Ships As - Bare Root